surifirstpin/biplus_documentation/docs/Views.md

 ## Drill-down feature and specs

 **Drill_down_fields** parameter is used to explore the data within the field. it works in query results tables and dashboards.
 Drilling disclose a new query that is restricted by the value you clicked on.

+Drill behavior is different for dimensions and measures:

+When drilling on a dimension, the new query filters on the drilled value.
+For example, if you click on a specific date in a query of customer orders by date, the new query will show only orders on the specific date.
+When drilling on a measure, the new query will show the data set that contributed to the measure.
+For example, when drilling on a count, the new query will show the rows to calculate that count.
+When drilling on max, min, and average measures, drilling still shows all the rows that contributed to that measure.
+This means that drilling on a max measure, for example, shows all the rows that were used to calculate the max value, not just a single row for the max value.
  -when drilling is applied on a dimension, **Show_drill_down_measure** parameter is used to retrieve the data from multiple levels by assigning he true or false condition to the parameter.